 tutorial, commentary, study resources, plot, and web links

 The Princess Casamassima first appeared as monthly serial insallments in The Atlantic Monthly magazine between 1885 and 1886.
-The first edition in book form was published as three volumes by Macmillan in 1886.
+It was published in book form as three volumes by Macmillan in 1886.
 The work is very unusual in James’s oeuvre in dealing with both the working classes and with revolutionary politics.
 It also features a character (the Princess) who had appeared as the American beauty Christina Light in Roderick Hudson, published ten years previously in 1875.

 John Singer Sargent (1856-1925)